 Please understand that there are times when visitation is restricted based on the patient's needs.
 If this situation occurs, we ask for your understanding so that we can focus on delivering the best level of care to your loved one.
 We will notify you when visiting restrictions change for your patient.

 We appreciate your involvement in the care of your loved one and thank you for assisting our staff in meeting the needs of your patient.

 Patient Condition Reports

-You may call the hospital operator at 910-592-8511 to receive a condition report on your relative at any time.
-Personal phone calls are not allowed directly into the Intensive Care Unit.
-The doctor and nurses will keep you informed of changes.
+You may call the hospital operator at 910-592-8511 to receive a condition report on your patient at any time.

 Family Waiting Areas

 A designated waiting area for families of intensive care patients is located on the 2nd floor, just around the corner from the unit.
 We invite you to use this comfortable area where you can watch tv, read a magazine, or rest while still being near your patient.